Responsive servers. Fast load times even when traffic is high.

 I personally consider load times of less than 2 seconds to be decent, less than 1 seconds great and less than than 500 ms incredible.
 SiteGround is definitely one of the better performers in this regard in my experience.

 Even though the site is well optimized (thus the small page size and low number of HTTP requests), you won't be able to get a similarly fast load time on overloaded servers (that bigger hosts, such as EIG-owned BlueHost use) with high initial response times (or TTFB - Time to First Byte).

 Now, this particular site is a WordPress site that receives more than 30,000 visits per month.
 Reliability is really of utmost importance for it.
-Not only is it loading fairly fast, SiteGround's server is also serving such a busy site effortlessly, which can be seen from cPanel's built-in CPU resource usage screenshot below:
+Not only is it loading fairly fast, but their server is also serving such a busy site effortlessly, which can be seen from cPanel's built-in CPU usage screenshot below:

-As you can clearly see, the site barely hit 25% of the allocated CPU resource usage in most of the days of the past month.
+As you can clearly see, the site is barely hitting a maximum of around 25% of the allocated CPU resources.
 That too, under peak load (usually when most number of visitors are visiting at once in a day).
 The average CPU usage is closer to the 0-5% range.

 The average response time of the server this particular site was hosted on was below 200 ms, which is pretty darn impressive.
 They also apparently periodically move user accounts from old hardware to new, upgraded, faster servers in a bid to ensure optimal performance for end-user sites at all times.

 Although this particular website has been with SiteGround for a relatively short time (a few months), it has faced no downtime in this period.